 SNORKEL BETWEEN THE CONTINENTS

 Snorkeling is an exciting and safe water sport that the whole family can enjoy.
+Arctic Adventures offer a wide range of combination tours that include this hair-raising activity.
 If you’re looking to get in the water on your vacation, you’re in luck.
 Iceland is home to the best snorkeling spot in the world.

 Check swimming between continents of your bucket list together with your family